hell0ut/actors_and_movies_api_flask/README.md

 ## What?
 Project with implemented simple postgreSQL DB with Actors, Movies and their Many-to-Many relations table.
 Used SQLalchemy to connect a database and manipulate objects and tables.
 Flask was used to create REST API to CRUD Actors, Movies and their relations.
 Then docker was used to containerize the app.
+Also used some OOP practices of multiinheritance to prevent writing simmilar blocks of code.

 ## Why?